Arnyxa/NXRand/README.md

 The distributions are uniform.
 Support for additional distributions/random engines may be added in the future, if it somehow ends up being requested, though this is pretty unlikely.

+## Installation
+NXRand is header-only, so all you need to do is add it to your include files.
+Make sure to preserve the folder structure (or you'll have to manually path to /sys/).

+If you're using Visual Studio, under your Project Properties go to Configuration Properties -> C/C++ -> General, and add the path to the folder containing NXRand to "Additional Include Directories".

 ## Usage
 ```cpp